Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-We made use of 18-9 and 24-24 KS MMPHs that were already known in 4 dimensions, and a 29-16 KS MMPH that was already known in 5 dimensions, as seeds for generating MMPHs in higher dimensions.
+In the subsequent paragraphs we make use of these three KS MMPHs as well as of some higher dimensional MMPHs as seeds for generating MMPHs via dimensional upscaling in higher dimensions.